lwasser/python-ecology/02-index-slice-subset.md

 	surveys_df[-1:]

-We can also create new objects by slicing out parts of a DataFrame.
+We can also reassign values within subsets of our DataFrame.

-	#copy the surveys dataframe
+	#copy the surveys dataframe so we don't modify the original DataFrame
-	surveys_copy=dat
+	surveys_copy=surveys_df

-	#set the first three rows of data in the dataframe to 0
+	#set the first three rows of data in the DataFrame to 0
 	surveys_copy[0:3]=0

 ## Slicing Subsets of Rows and Columns in Python

-We can also select specific ranges of our data in both the row and column direction using the `loc` and `iloc` arguments.
-The `loc` argument allows you to select data using labels AND numeric integer locations. `iloc` only allows you to select ranges using labels, `loc` only accepts integer index values.
+We can  select specific ranges of our data in both the row and column direction using the `loc` and `iloc` arguments.
+The `loc` argument allows you to select data using labels AND numeric integer locations.
+Put another way, `loc` only accepts integer index values. `iloc` only allows you to select ranges using labels.

-NOTE: Index values and labels must be in the DataFrame or you will get a KeyError.
+NOTE: Index values and labels must be found in the DataFrame or you will get a KeyError.
 Remember that the start bound and the stop bound are included.
 When using `loc` Integers can be used, but they refer to the index label and not the position.
+Thus when you use loc, and select 1:4, you will get a different result than using iloc to select rows 1:4.

-To select a subset of rows AND columns from our DataFrame, we need to use the `iloc` method.
+To select a subset of rows AND columns from our DataFrame, we can use the `iloc` method.
 For example, we can select month, day and year (columns 2,3 and 4 if we start counting at 1), like this:

 ```python
 dat.iloc[0:3, 1:4]